Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 The good news is that your French skills will be valuable when seeing these films.
 You will also enhance your language talents in a natural background.

-Le Fabuleux Destin d’Amelie, Les Intouchables, Persepolis, Detour, The Bastille Killer: A Woman’s Fight, Eyes Open, Duplicity, The Hummingbird Racem, Paris Je T’Aime, A Bout De Souffle, Gemma Bovery, and La Marche De L’Empereur.
+Le Fabuleux Destin d’Amélie, Les Intouchables, Persepolis, Detour, The Bastille Killer: A Woman’s Fight, Eyes Open, Duplicity, The Hummingbird Race, Paris Je T’Aime, À bout de souffle, Gemma Bovery and La Marche de l’Empereur.

 And the list of excellent French cinemas goes on and on!